 I have spent my career taking care of patients and educating young physicians at NewYork-Presbyterian Hospital and Weill Cornell Medical College, one of the finest medical centers in the country.
 My goal is simple - help people live long healthy lives and feel well.
 Health is not only the absence of disease, but also a sense of complete physical, mental and social well-being.
 In the HeartHealth Program, I will be working a team of dedicated individuals to promote cardiovascular health.
 We will offer a comprehensive assessment of cardiovascular risk, detection of subclinical disease, full service cardiovascular care, including nutritional counseling, psychological evaluation of behavioral risk, exercise counseling, medication therapy if needed, referral to other risk-reducing subspecialties, and the opportunity for enrollment in clinical trials regarding imaging and prevention.
 We will educate patients, and empower them to live healthily and prevent cardiovascular disease.

-She is a Diplomat of the American Board of Internal Medicine and the American Board of Internal Medicine, Cardiovascular Disease.
-She is a fellow of the American College of Cardiology and a member of the American Medical Associatin and American College of Physicians.
+She is board certified in Internal Medicine and Cardiovascular Disease, and is a Diplomat of the American Board of Internal Medicine and Cardiovascular Disease.
+She is a member of the American Society for Preventative Cardiology, the American College of Cardiology, and the American Heart Association.

 Insurance Plans Accepted

 The following represents most of the managed care plans accepted by this physician.
 If your insurance carrier does not appear here please feel free to contact this physician or this physician's practice as they may have individual contracts not included on this site.